U.S. government executes woman for first time in nearly seven decades

 “No one can credibly dispute Mrs. Montgomery’s longstanding debilitating mental disease — diagnosed and treated for the first time by the Bureau of Prisons’ own doctors,” Henry said in a statement.
 “Our Constitution forbids the execution of a person who is unable to rationally understand her execution.”

-Until this week, she had been held for many years at FMC Carswell in Texas, a federal hospital prison for female inmates with mental illness.
+Until this week, Montgomery had been held for many years at FMC Carswell in Texas, a federal hospital prison for female inmates with mental illness.

 It was one of three executions the U.S. Department of Justice had scheduled for the final full week of Trump’s administration.
 Two other executions scheduled for Thursday and Friday have been delayed, for now at least, by a federal judge in Washington, to allow the condemned murderers to recover from COVID-19.